fuerzastudio/nodejs-backend-challenge/README.md

 ### Installation

+Download or clone this repo and install is dependencies

 ```bash
 npm install
 ```

 ### Configuration

-This application uses `.env` file to configure some options
+This application uses `.env` file to configure some variables

+Copy the example file using the command below:

 ```bash
 cp .env.example .env